 Before your funding round it’s likely you have applied for and obtained Advance Assurance (if not, there’s nothing to worry about).
 This provides investors with an assurance from HMRC that they will get their SEIS or EIS tax deductions later.

-For your investors to actually claim S/EIS you’ll need to issue them with an SEIS3 or EIS3 certificate.
+For your investors to actually claim SEIS or EIS you’ll need to issue them with an SEIS3 or EIS3 certificate.
 Here’s how it works:

 - Complete your funding round, take in SEIS and EIS investments.